MushroomObserver/mushroom-observer/doc/glosssary.md

 A Description may include a definition.

-- Make it a definition, rather than history, background, stuff you found out when researching the topic, etc.
+- Make it a definition, rather than history, background, purpose, stuff you found out when researching the topic, etc.

    <details>
    <summary>Examples</summary>